-Charlotte-Mecklenburg middle schools are all organized in a consistent pattern to educate all students in grades 6-8.
+Charlotte-Mecklenburg middle schools are all organized to educate all students in grades 6-8.
 Schools offer a variety of learning levels to accommodate the students they serve.
 Course offerings are similar at every middle school, unless there is a special magnet theme associated with an individual school.
 Every middle school has additional curriculum, which is designed to provide students with the opportunity to enter International Baccalaureate or Advanced Placement programs/courses at the high school level.

-Middle schools have four "core" subjects each day.
 Students and teachers form a core team that works collaboratively as a unit all year.
 Core teams allow the flexibility to move students within the team to accommodate academic capabilities.
 These core courses are designed from the North Carolina Course of Study.